pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 > can_message_count(): bool

-- **returns**: bool - true if queue supports reading message count.
+- **returns**: bool - True if the queue supports reading message count.

 #### can_peek